brendt/stitcher.io/src/content/mails/static-analysis-03.md

 And that's where static analysis truly shines: where the human mind isn't able to keep an overview anymore, because there simply is too much code.

 I already mentioned that static analysers heavily rely on PHP's type system in order to gain as much insights in your code as possible.
-They will even tell you want type information is missing:
+They will even tell you what type information is missing:

 ```
 class Post